TechnicalPursuit/TIBET/README.md

 on networks, servers, or anything else the user may not have access to when they need to run your application.

-You can couple TIBET with any HTTP or WebDAV server from Apache to Rails.
-A particularly interesting pairing is TIBET + CouchDB which lets you build "Couch Apps" that leverage TIBET and CouchDB's native HTTP, NoSQL, and replication capabilities.
+You can couple TIBET with any HTTP or WebDAV server...or zero server.
+TIBET can boot directly from the file system, localStorage, or IndexedDB.
+Or you can pair TIBET with Apache, CouchDB, Node.js, Rails3 or any other server process you can access via HTTP or WebDAV.

 ### TIBET is zero-reload.
 The entire TIBET platform, from our tag set to our IDE, is engineered to